The Monkees: Nesmith's resignation, Changes and disbandment

-On April 14, 1970, Nesmith joined Dolenz and Jones for the last time as part of the original incarnation of the Monkees to film a Kool-Aid commercial (with the then-newly introduced Nerf balls, thrown around a mock living room by the trio, available as a premium for Kool-Aid labels), with Nesmith leaving the group to continue recording songs with his own country-rock group called Michael Nesmith & The First National Band, which he had started recording with on February 10, 1970.
-His first album, Magnetic South, was released in June, 1970.
-At the time he left the Monkees in April, he was recording songs for his second, Loose Salute.
+On April 14, 1970, Nesmith joined Dolenz and Jones for the last time as part of the original incarnation of the Monkees to film a Kool-Aid commercial.
+The commercial featured the trio throwing Nerf balls around a mock living room.
+Nesmith left the group to continue recording songs with his own country-rock group called Michael Nesmith & the First National Band, which he had started recording with on February 10, 1970.

-This left Dolenz and Jones to record the bubblegum pop album Changes as the ninth and final album by the Monkees released during its original incarnation.
-By this time, Colgems was hardly putting any effort into the project, and they sent Dolenz and Jones to New York for the Changes sessions, to be produced by Jeff Barry.
-In comments for the liner notes of the 1994 re-release of Changes, Jones said that he felt they had been tricked into recording an "Andy Kim album" under the Monkees name.
-Except for the two singers' vocal performances, Changes is the only album that fails to win any significant praise from critics looking back 40 years to the Monkees' recording output.
-The album spawned the single "Oh My My", which was accompanied by a music film promo (produced/directed by Dolenz).
+Changes, the ninth and final album by the Monkees released during its original incarnation, spawned the single "Oh My My" (US No. 98), which was accompanied by a music film promo (produced/directed by Dolenz).
 Dolenz contributed one of his own compositions, "Midnight Train", which was used in the re-runs of the Monkees TV series.
 The "Oh My My" b/w "I Love You Better" single from the Changes album was the last single issued under the Monkees name in the United States until 1986.
-Originally released in June 1970, Changes first charted in Billboard's Top 200 during the Monkees' 1986 reunion, staying on the charts for 4 weeks.
+Originally released in June 1970, Changes failed to chart in Billboard's Top 200 until the Monkees' 1986 reunion, when it stayed on the charts for four weeks (reaching No. 152).

-September 22, 1970 marked the final recording session by the Monkees in their original incarnation, when Jones and Dolenz recorded "Do It in the Name of Love" and "Lady Jane".
-Not mixed until February 19, 1971, and released later that year as a single, the two remaining Monkees then lost the rights to use the name in several countries, the U.S. included.
-The single was not credited to the Monkees in the U.S., but to a misspelled "Mickey Dolenz and Davy Jones", although in Japan it was issued under the Monkees' name.
+September 22, 1970 marked the final recording session by the Monkees before the band broke up.
+On that date, Jones and Dolenz recorded "Do It in the Name of Love" and "Lady Jane".
+The single was not mixed until February 19, 1971, and was released later that year.
+The two remaining Monkees then lost the rights to use the name in several countries, the U.S. included.
+The single was not credited to the Monkees in the U.S., but to a misspelled "Mickey Dolenz and Davy Jones".

-Jones released a solo album in 1971, titled Davy Jones, featuring the single "Rainy Jane" / "Welcome to My Love".
-Both Jones and Dolenz released multiple singles as solo artists in the years following the original breakup of the Monkees.
-The duo continued to tour throughout most of the 1970s.
+Both Jones and Dolenz pursued careers as solo artists in the years following the original breakup of the Monkees.
+However, Jones and Dolenz also toured as a duo in the 1970s.

+In a 1977 interview, Nesmith falsely claimed that the Monkees outsold the Beatles and the Rolling Stones combined in 1967.
+This inaccurate information was later repeated in newspapers and magazines.